-Diabetes is a enormous burden on the health care system.
-The direct medical costs of diabetes nationally are estimated to be at least $174 billion per year, $58 billion of which are estimated to be for diabetes-related complications.
-(American Diabetes Association, Economic Costs of Diabetes in the U.S. 2007 Diabetes Care 31: 596-615).
+Diabetes is an enormous burden on the health care system.
+The direct and indirect costs of diabetes nationally are estimated to be at least $327 billion per year.
+(Centers for Disease Control and Prevention: Diabetes Fast Facts, 2020 [https://www.cdc.gov/diabetes/basics/quick-facts.html]).

 Data Interpretation IssuesHospital records may contain up to 10 diagnosis codes.
 The first listed diagnosis is generally considered the primary reason for the hospitalization.

-NumeratorNumber of hospital discharges listing diabetes as primary diagnosis.
+NumeratorNumber of hospital discharges listing diabetes as the primary diagnosis.

 DenominatorAll Utah residents.